 Oberhouser's etching Midsummer Night's Dream was printed in black and white and then color was added by the hand of the artist.
 It sounds as though you have one that did not get colored.
 The best way for you to determine what you have is to take it to a local art dealer and have them take a look for you.
 Unless the print has been trimmed to the plate or a mat is covering the margins you can look for plate marks, (indentations in the prints margins), that would indicate it was pulled on an intaglio press.
 I hope this information is helpful.

 Dolly D. Headley, owner of Headley Fine Art, LLC, has provided consultative art services to retail gallery clients in Sausalito, CA, and at www.headleyfineart.com since 1998.
-With over 14 years experience as a Senior Art Consultant, Gallery Director, and an extensive art research library; Ms. Headley has provided hundreds of people with her high quality personalized consultation services and solid guarantee of satisfaction.
+Her experience as a Senior Art Consultant, Gallery Director, researcher, and an extensive art research library; has allowed her to provide people with personalized consultation services.
 Dolly is a volunteer at Crystal Bridges Museum of American Art.

 Publications The Fine Art Collectors News

-Education/Credentials Bachelor of Science; Self taught with thousands of hours research and retail gallery consulting.
+Education/Credentials Bachelor of Science.
+Self taught in art with thousands of hours research and retail gallery consulting.
 Personalized mentorship from various experts in the industry.